Who We Are

 Rachel enjoys camping with her husband and three children and kickboxing with FightCamp.
 She is a graduate of Elizabeth City State University, born in NY and raised in VA/NC.

-Stephanie Lopez-Burgos, Legal Advocate
+Stephanie Lopez-Burgos, Bilingual Legal Advocate

+Alessandra Stevens is excited to be continuing her work at Sur Legal as a full-time Staff Attorney after two years as a Justice Catalyst Fellow and to continue working to combat the labor abuse to deportation pipeline.
 At Sur Legal, Alessandra provides information, tools and legal support to grassroots organizers and immigrant workers so they can safely assert their rights and combat unsafe working conditions without fear of deportation or criminalization.

 Raised in Florida by Puerto Rican parents, Sebastián is highly invested in bridging his background in digital strategy and advocacy with his passion for worker justice, immigrants’ rights, and movement work.

 He has primarily worked in the nonprofit space, with work spanning from peacebuilding and human rights policy to social media management and field organizing.
 Sebastián obtained his B.A. from Dartmouth College, and he is excited to play a role in democratizing legal knowledge and supporting workers across the South with Sur Legal.
+He speaks English, Spanish, Mandarin Chinese, and is learning Portuguese.
+Outside of work, he enjoys biking, exploring nature, and learning languages.

 Board of Directors